Culture shock: Reverse culture shock

-Reverse culture shock (also known as "re-entry shock" or "own culture shock") may take place—returning to one's home culture after growing accustomed to a new one can produce the same effects as described above.
+Reverse culture shock (also known as "re-entry shock" or "own culture shock") may take place – returning to one's home culture after growing accustomed to a new one can produce the same effects as described above.
 These are results from the psychosomatic and psychological consequences of the readjustment process to the primary culture.
 The affected person often finds this more surprising and difficult to deal with than the original culture shock.
-This phenomenon, the reactions that members of the re-entered culture exhibit toward the re-entrant, and the inevitability of the two are encapsulated in the following saying, also the title of a book by Thomas Wolfe: You Can't Go Home Again.
+This phenomenon, the reactions that members of the re-entered culture exhibit toward the re-entrant, and the inevitability of the two are encapsulated in the following saying (the title of a book by Thomas Wolfe): You Can't Go Home Again.

 Reverse culture shock is generally made up of two parts: idealization and expectations.
 When an extended period of time is spent abroad, humans have a tendency to focus on the good from their past over the bad and create an idealization.
 Secondly, once removed from our familiar setting and placed in a foreign one, humans are biased towards incorrectly assuming that their previous world has not changed.
 The realization that life back home is now different, that the world has continued on, and the process of readjusting to these new conditions as well as actualizing new perceptions about the world with an old way of living causes discomfort and psychological anguish.